robertpuccinelli/robertpuccinelli.github.io/_posts/2019-01-21-updating-jeep-head-unit.markdown

 ## Parts List and Files

 This section encompasses everything that is required to build the system to give you an overview of what is involved.
 After listing the components, each section will examine why certain components were chosen in greater detail.
 Although software files are listed below, they are largely for my own reference of what was used in the event that I have to rebuild the system. **I strongly encourage others to download files from the original provider** and not from this page.
 There may be more recent versions available and you can't be certain that these files haven't been tampered with.
 The links to the original provider are listed.
+Hardware is listed first because the software is largely dependent on the employed hardware.

 ### Hardware Description and Rationale